MarkOgink/LeetCode/WordDocParser/README.md

 ## Dependencies

 - Apache POI - For working with Microsoft Office documents
-- SLF4J - For logging
+- SLF4J - For logging facade
+- Log4j2 - For logging implementation
 - JUnit - For testing

 ## License